molecule/molecule.github.io/_post/media-consumed.md

         icon: noun-movie-138841.png
     -
         title: Kubo and the Two Strings
-        review: For some reason, the monkey's monologue before they enter the whale made me laugh harder than I've laughed in the last twenty years, at least.
+        review: For some reason, the monkey's monologue before they enter the whale made me laugh harder than I have ever laughed in my life.
+We had to pause the movie for like 10 minutes while I recovered.
 I can't explain it.
 This film is gorgeous and wonderful.
 This movie taught me that the only thing you need to do to make two characters seem to like each other is have them smile at each other.
 They can still have sassy banter!
 They can disagree!
 But occasional smiles is all it takes to escape the horrible "sitcom nastiness" so endemic to writing these days.
         rating: 2.5
         link: https://www.alternateending.com/2016/08/if-you-look-away-even-for-an-instant-then-our-hero-will-surely-perish.html
         type: Movie